Israeli airstrike kills eight at Gaza aid centre, witnesses say

 Eight Palestinians were killed on Sunday in an Israeli airstrike on a training college near Gaza City being used to distribute aid, Palestinian witnesses said, as Israeli tanks pushed further into the southern city of Rafah.

-The strike hit part of a vocational college run by the UN Palestinian refugee agency UNRWA now providing aid to displaced families, the witnesses said.
+The strike hit part of a vocational college run by the UN Palestinian refugee agency UNRWA that is now providing aid to displaced families, the witnesses said.

 "Some people were coming to receive coupons and others had been displaced from their houses and they were sheltering here.
 Some were filling up water, others were receiving coupons, and suddenly we heard something falling.
 We ran away, those who were carrying water let it spill," said Mohammed Tafesh, one of the witnesses.